pgpkg/pgpkg/docs/pages/tutorial.md

     Hello, world!
     (1 row)

 That's it!
-You've written your first pgpkg application.
+You've written your first pgpkg application without writing a single migration script.

 In `pgpkg`, the function `hello.func` is called a _managed object_ (sometimes abbreviated to _MOB_).
 Managed objects don't need migration scripts; you can treat them just like